Experienced roster could help UCLA Bruins contend in Pac-12

 - Chip KellyAmerican football coach

-LOS ANGELES (AP) Chip Kelly's arduous rebuilding job at UCLA showed positive results last season with an 8-4 record and a Holiday Bowl invitation.
+LOS ANGELES — Chip Kelly‘s arduous rebuilding job at UCLA showed positive results last season with an 8-4 record and a Holiday Bowl invitation.

 The biggest question is if Kelly can continue the climb to Pac-12 contention.